netherphp/standards/README.md

 Nether Senpai generates as much documentation from the code itself before noticing the comment that describes it.
 This reduces the amount of junk you need to manually write in the documentation.
-Once PHP 7 lands and you can use primative typehints and return declarations, you will be able to write even less documentation.
+Taking advantage of featured added in PHP 7.0 and 7.1 most code can be completely self document itself.

 NN will use Senpai notation until the day PHP has real annotation support that is not via the slow Reflection system you do not want to use within